hashicorp/terraform-provider-aws/website/docs/r/snapshot_create_volume_permission.html.markdown

 The following arguments are supported:

-  * `snapshot_id` - (Required) A snapshot ID
+  * `snapshot_id` - (Required) A snapshot ID.
   * `account_id` - (Optional) An AWS Account ID to add create volume permissions.
 Conflicts with `group`.
   * `group` - (Optional) Only takes the value `all`.
 Conflicts with `account_id`.

 ## Attributes Reference

-In addition to all arguments above, the following attributes are exported:
+In addition to all arguments above, the following attribute is exported:

   * `id` - A combination of "`snapshot_id`-`account_id`-`group`".